Blog

 Before I started working on Eye of the Temple in 2016, I had worked for over ten years on a fully procedurally generated 2.5D platformer game called The Cluster.
 (Fun fact: The term "procedural generation" was not in common use back when I started in 2003, so I called it random level generation.)

 Eventually in 2016 I gave up releasing that game in a traditional sense, for a variety of reasons.
 But in the past year I've gone back and implemented a few improvements and bug fixes, and I'm considering whether I should spend a bit of time wrapping it up enough to be released for free as an experimental game, or an extended tech demo if you will.
+(Update: I released The Cluster as a free game in August 2024.)

 For one, the game is fully playable and certain people can easily have a few hours of fun playing it.
 I recently recorded half an hour of gameplay here: